Skip Setting Maturity Instructions Links

 To set up or change your Business CD maturity instructions, follow these steps:

-It takes 2 bank business days to transfer money from your Business CD into your external linked business checking account.
+It takes 2 bank business days to transfer money from your Business CD into your external linked business checking account (Capital One Business Checking transfers instantly).
 Bank business days don’t include weekends or federal holidays.
 Learn more Opens a new window about how transfers work.

 On the maturity date, your Business CD (including accrued interest) will automatically renew at the rate available on the date of maturity.
 However, as a courtesy, you have a grace period that starts the day after maturity and lasts for 10 calendar days.
 During this time you can add funds to your CD, change the term or redeem it without penalty.
 If you choose to make changes during your grace period, follow these steps: